hibrunasimoes/hibrunasimoes/README.md

 ## <div align="center"> Hey!
-Meu nome é Bruna (ela/dela) 👋
+My name is Bruna (she/her) 👋

-- 🎓 Bacharel em Química pelo Instituto Federal de Educação, Ciência e Tecnologia do Rio de Janeiro (IFRJ) com mais de 4 anos de vivência em laboratórios de pesquisa e desenvolvimento de Fármacos em doenças negligênciadas, mas atualmente estou cursando o Bootcamp DEVinHouse - Senai/SC 👩‍💻.
+- 🎓 Bachelor in Chemistry (IFRJ) with more than 4 years of experience in laboratories for the research and development of Pharmaceuticals in neglected diseases and enthusiast of web developmente technologies

-- 🔭 Apaixonada por Ciência e Tecnologia, meu primeito contato com a programacao foi em um estágio na Fiocruz em modelagem molecular.
+- 🔭 My first contact with programming was during an internship at Fiocruz in molecular modeling.

-- 🌱 Eu estou aprendendo .NET e Angular e no caminho certo para melhorar minhas habilidades em Javascript e C#.
+- 🌱 I'm currently improving my technical skills, studying AWS, .net, and tests

-- 💬 Minha melhor qualidade é a comunicação, estou sempre aberta a novos aprendizados.
+- 💬 My best quality is communication, I'm always open to learning.

-- ✍️ Meus hobbies/atividades paralelas envolvem: futebol, tenis, música
+- ✍️ My hobbies involve: football, tennis and music.

 <div align="center">
   <a href="https://github.com/hibrunasimoes">